PlanBGamestudios/planb-changelogs/README.md

 - Stunning new interior and exterior
 - MiniMap navigation and waypoints
 - Quests and world events
-- New effects for when the player is low on health
+- Vignetting effect for when the player is low on health
 - Random item spawning